COVID-19: Why pandemic-induced innovation in public safety is here to stay

 “Video is also becoming increasingly important, with artificial intelligence (AI) being used to search through the huge volumes of video content being generated to make sense of it all,”said Steinberg.
 “For example, in the case of finding that missing child – instead of just using a picture, an AI-enabled video analytics system could help to identify the child by using critical details.
 That can include a description of the child’s hair and clothing colour, a description of the scooter he was riding and other important details,” he added.

 Another emerging technology that can help remote teams is natural language processing (NLP) voice-to-text transcription.
 These technologies can search videos to identify people or be used to find important information such as vehicle license plate numbers.
-First responders can use the tool to search through agency databases with simple verbal descriptions that work in ways similar to Apple’s Siri virtual assistant.
+First responders can use the tool to search through agency databases with simple verbal descriptions that work in similar ways to Apple’s Siri virtual assistant.

 The technology can also transcribe phone reports from citizens, identifying key words and phrases such as “address”, “baby”, “stolen vehicle”, “license plate” or “heart attack” – the likes of which could provide valuable context to first responders.